 - Poor body confidence & mental health issues

 Being overweight can and does seriously impact every facet of life.
-I say this not just as a Nutrition Coach but as someone who was obese.
+I say this not just as a Nutrition Coach, but as someone who was obese.
 I can absolutely relate to virtually all of the items on the list above and I know I am not alone.
-To get a clearer perspective on just how much of the population in different countries is, take a look at the graphic below.
+Weight is the #1 health struggle our population faces as technology increases apace with being sedentary.

 Beyond the health of it all, losing weight – fat specifically – improves the quality of lives and makes people look & feel better.
 But losing weight is tough.
 As a society, we don’t exactly have a great track record with respect to losing weight.
 The average person tends to go on a minimum of 3 fad diets a year – often without any long term success.
 Even modern advances in medicine like bariatric surgery have a success rate of long term weight loss/management of less than 10%.

-If you are interested in proven strategies for weight loss, I recommend the following:
+If you are interested in proven strategies for fat loss, I recommend the following:

 - Workout at least 3-4 hours per week